mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 We hope you've had a great time so far exploring `Canonical OpenStack <https://canonical.com/openstack>`_.
 In the :doc:`previous tutorial</tutorial/get-familiar-with-openstack>` we learned how to use the OpenStack dashboard and the OpenStack client to interact with the cloud as both admin and a regular user, and how to provision cloud resources.
 Now that you're familiar with both tools, it's the highest time to start on-boarding your users.

-In this tutorial we will demonstrate how to prepare Canonical OpenStack for your organisation's usage.
-We will show you how to create a new project from scratch, distribute credentials to your colleagues and populate the cloud with some common templates used by your organisation.
-Finally, we will showcase how users can further customise their project according to their needs.
+In this tutorial we will demonstrate how to prepare Canonical OpenStack for your organization's usage.
+We will show you how to create a new project from scratch, distribute credentials to your colleagues and populate the cloud with some common templates used by your organization.
+Finally, we will showcase how users can further customize their project according to their needs.

 Ready to share OpenStack with your colleagues?
 Let's take it to the next level together!